jawher/mow.cli/README.md

 * The second parameter is the default value for the option
 * The third and last parameter is the option description, as will be shown in the help messages

-There is also a second set of methods Bool, String, Int, Strings and Ints, which accepts structs describing the option:
+There is also a second set of methods Bool, String, Int, Strings and Ints, which accepts a struct describing the option:

 ```go
 recursive = cp.Bool(cli.BoolOpt{